NicolasDuquesne2/garage/README.md

 The app uses the default localhost:3000<br>
 The backend runs on localhost:8080

-1. Run the backend on your
+1. Run the backend on your computer
 2. Run the front with the npm start command in a terminal
 3. Enjoy !